 We know that your first semester can be exciting and overwhelming at the same time.
 We are watching the most difficult first year classes to reach out to you if you need a helping hand.
 Students in Early Alert classes who receive a D or less on their first assignment will be contacted by Student Services and invited to meet with a coach to help get you back on track!
 Our friendly staff can help you find and use the services on campus that will help you make the most of your education.
 Watch you BU Webmail for communication about Early Alert!
 Questions?
 Email Michelle at firstname.lastname@example.org.

-Motiv8 is an event held the third Saturday of every January to help students start the new year on the right track!
-Students can participate in workshops, wellness activities, one-on-one appointments with Student Services professionals and much more!
+Motiv8 is an event to help students start the new year on the right track!
+Held annually in January, students can participate in workshops, wellness activities, one-on-one appointments with Student Services professionals and much more!
 This event is open to all students and is particularly helpful for students who struggled in Term 1, are new to BU in Term 2, or who want to take their studies to the next level.
 Watch BU Student Life social media and your BU Webmail for details!

 5. Online Resources

 Moodle is a one-stop place to get all of our course information.
 Professors will post the course outline, important dates and information and supplementary materials.

 These sites offers your resources you can access from home, in your pajamas, any time of the day or night.
 Discover more about time management, learning styles, reading textbooks, taking notes, and strategies for taking exams.

 These sites have interactive tests for each chapter of the text, as well as valuable study tools such as chapter outlines, flashcards, crossword puzzles and concentration games.